mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 ![Sitemap block](/assets/presta-cms-core/blocks/block-sitemap.jpg)

 -   Container : A container allow you to format page rendering.
-Multiple format are available : 50/50, 1/3 - 2/3....
+Multiple format are available : 50/50, 1/3 - 2/3, ...
 Containers can contain any kind of other blocks.

 ![Container block](/assets/presta-cms-core/blocks/block-container.jpg)

--   Page children : this blocks display a list of page children with a title and a description.
-It is usually used for step pages
+-   Page children : this block display a list of page children with a title and a description.
+It is usually used for landing pages.

 ![Page children block](/assets/presta-cms-core/blocks/block-page-children.jpg)

-Other bundle can easily add more block types to your application, for example you can have a look at [PrestaCMSMediaBundle][5] which adds different blocks to render medias.
+Other bundle can easily add more block types to your application, for example you can have a look at [PrestaCMSMediaBundle][5] which adds special blocks to render medias.

 ## Block base service

-If you have read the [SonataBlockBundle][2] documentation you should now that two main elements of a block are a template and a service class responsible of rendering the block.
+If you have read the [SonataBlockBundle][2] documentation you know that the two main elements of a block are template and service class (responsible of rendering the block).

 Common block features have been centralized in [BaseBlockService][3] so every new block service should extend it.